Bahay ni Lola: Production

 The film was produced by Regal Entertainment, a major production company in the Philippines.
 Directed by Uro Q. Dela Cruz, the screenplay was also written by him.
-The film’s cinematography was handled by Charlie Peralta, and the editing was done by Manet Dayrit.
+The film's cinematography was handled by Charlie Peralta, and the editing was done by Manet Dayrit.
 Bahay ni Lola was shot in various locations within the Philippines, with the primary setting being the family's ancestral home, which served as the backdrop for much of the supernatural activity.

 Reception

 Box Office

 Bahay ni Lola reportedly earned ₱8.5 million at the Philippine box-office on its first day across Metro Manila theaters alone.
-The film grossed ₱8 million on its second day and finsihed its run as the highest grossing entry of the festival that year, grossing ₱100 million at the box-office.
+The film grossed ₱8 million on its second day and finished its run as the highest-grossing entry of the festival that year, grossing ₱100 million at the box-office.

 Critical response

 Bahay ni Lola was praised for its unique blend of horror and comedy.
 Critics appreciated the film's suspenseful narrative and its ability to incorporate light-hearted moments amidst the chilling supernatural occurrences.
 The performances of the cast, particularly Gloria Romero and Aiza Seguerra, were also highly lauded.
 The film was described as both entertaining and thought-provoking, blending familial themes with supernatural horror.